afrendeiro/afrendeiro.github.io/_posts/2014-11-23-playing_with_cellprofiler.md

 <p align="center"><small> I know citations are due here, I'm looking into https://github.com/inukshuk/jekyll-scholar to do that in the best way.</small></p>

 ##<a href="{{page.url}}#results" name="results">Results</a>
-To obtain objects from the images captured in the screen, object detection using the Cell Profiler was performed.
+To obtain objects from the images captured in the screen, object detection using Cell Profiler was performed.
 This was performed by manually adjusting detection parameters (see Methods section).
 Based on previously identified objects from the raw signal (Figure 1A-D), other cellular features can be inferred (Figure 1E) and several metrics dependent on the detected objects can be computed (Figure 1F).

 <div class="centerImages">
     <img src={{ site.url }}"/data/figures/cellProfiler.png"